EgoMind: Activating Spatial Cognition through Linguistic Reasoning in MLLMs

 \subsection{Comparison with State-of-the-Art}

-We compare EgoMind against four categories of models: (i) closed-source LLMs, (ii) purely image--language MLLMs, (iii) models with explicit 3D spatial priors, and (iv) models without explicit 3D inputs.
+We compare EgoMind against four categories of models: (i) closed-source models, (ii) pure image--language models, (iii) models with explicit 3D spatial priors, and (iv) models without explicit 3D inputs.
 Evaluations are conducted on VSI-Bench, SPAR-Bench, SITE-Bench, and SPBench, and the results are summarized in Tab.~\ref{tab:model_benchmark_simplified}.

 As shown in Tab.~\ref{tab:model_benchmark_simplified}, EgoMind achieves highly competitive performance across all four benchmarks.
 Compared with Qwen2.5-VL-7B, its base model, EgoMind improves performance from 30.02 to 50.16 on VSI-Bench and from 41.65 to 55.02 on SPBench using only 25K training samples (5K CoT-supervised and 20K RL samples).
 These gains indicate that the proposed CoT formulation effectively unlocks the latent spatial reasoning capabilities of MLLMs, enabling strong multi-frame spatial understanding without additional modalities.